mnuhn/mnist-minimal/README.md

 1. Run `bash download-mnist.sh` to download the dataset.
 2. Run `python3 display-mnist.py` to display the data.

+A simple mapping from the image data bytes to ASCII is used to display the images on the terminal: Values "0-15" map to " ", 16-31 map to "\`", etc.

 Example output:
 ```
 Entry: #0084, Label: 8